Menu

 Pending calls: [{'tool': 'search_database', 'arguments': {'query': 'customers named Smith'}, 'id': '...'}]

-The agent wants to look up “customers named Smith.”
-The interrupt grabbed the call and is waiting for your green light.
+The agent wants to search for “customers named Smith.”
+The interrupt caught it and is waiting for a ruling.

 python